SREERAJSVT/Animation_Arduino_WS2812B/README.md

 ```

-Make sure to replace placeholders like `yourusername` and update the license information in the `LICENSE.md` file if needed.
+Make sure to replace placeholders like `SREERAJ` and update the license information in the `LICENSE.md` file if needed.
 Additionally, provide any relevant acknowledgments or credits in the Acknowledgments section.